 That is why routine order matters.
 Once the order is readable, adding or removing one product becomes much easier than rebuilding the whole shelf from scratch.

-Why do Korean skincare steps start with skin condition instead of product hype
+Korean skincare steps by skin response, not product hype

 K-beauty routine advice often sounds product-heavy from the outside, but the stronger logic is actually skin-response based.
 Cleansing, hydration, calming, sealing, and treatment are functional roles, not trend labels.
 If your skin is tight and reactive, the routine should reduce friction and focus on barrier comfort.
 If your skin gets oily but dehydrated, lighter hydrating layers usually make more sense than harsh stripping.